stratisMarkou/random-walks/random-walks/book/mira/002-measures.md

 for every Borel set $B \subseteq [-\infty, \infty].$
 :::

-The following result is the counterpart of our earlier {prf:ref}`sufficient condition for measurability<mira-thm:condition-measurable>`, but with infinities included in the range of the function.
+The following result is the counterpart of our earlier {prf:ref}`sufficient condition for measurability<mira:thm:condition-measurable>`, but with infinities included in the range of the function.

 :::{prf:theorem} Sufficient condition for measurable function
-:label: mira-thm:sufficient-condition-measurable-with-infinity
+:label: mira:thm:sufficient-condition-measurable-with-infinity
 Suppose $(X, S)$ is a measurable space and $f: X \to [-\infty, \infty]$ is a function such that

 $$f^{-1}((a, \infty]) \in S$$